mhnaufal/rust-book/README.md

 - **Trait** are similiar to **interface** in other programming language
 - Declare a function/method/implementation name without giving the body function
 - Trait can also has default implementation
+- Function can also take type of trait for their parameter(s)

 #### Run